Cardamom Mountains jar burials: Common grave goods

 One of the most abundant grave goods found inside the jar burials alongside the remains were colorful glass beads.
 These beads are made up of different material composition based on their color.
-To our current knowledge, they are not native to the Cardamom Mountain region but rather are evident of maritime trade between Cambodia and other South and Southeast Asian countries.
+According to current knowledge, they are not native to the Cardamom Mountain region but rather are evident of maritime trade between Cambodia and other South and Southeast Asian countries.

 The Phnom Khnang Peung site revealed an assortment of metal jewelry and glass beads believed to have come from China, and glazed pottery from Thailand.
 The wooden coffins and ceramic vessels that hold the remains also displayed different styles and are reminiscent of Maenam Noi production technology found in Thailand while others reflected production associated with Cambodia's Angkorian kilns.

-From Chinese documents dating as far back as the 14th century, we have written evidence describing the bead trade between China and Cambodia where Cambodia's hill tribe people traded forest products with seafaring, Chinese merchants in exchange for items such as metal, ceramics, and glass beads.
-With the thousands of glass beads recovered from the Cardamom Mountain burials, it is speculated that there were relations built off of trade between highland and lowland societies within Cambodia that fed into much broader exchange networks between countries.
+From Chinese documents dating as far back as the 14th century, there is written evidence describing the bead trade between China and Cambodia in which Cambodia's hill tribe people exchanged forest products with seafaring Chinese merchants for items such as metal, ceramics, and glass beads.
+With the thousands of glass beads recovered from the Cardamom Mountain burials, it is speculated that there were relations built from trade between highland and lowland societies within Cambodia that fed into much broader exchange networks between countries.
 Waterways like the Mekong River system were important for trade within inland regions that did not have direct access to the Indian Ocean.

 Almost 1,500 glass beads were recovered from the Phnom Khnang Peung site with the majority found inside the jars with the rest being recovered from the surrounding sediment.
 The Okei jar burial site, although smaller, also yielded a few hundred glass beads that were similar in nature.
 From a manufactured standpoint, these beads can be divided into coiled glass beads and drawn glass beads.
 The coiled beads are composed of a single color, typically light blue or white but can also be purple or orange, and are usually associated with historical Chinese bead-making practices.
 The drawn beads, known as Indo-Pacific beads, are recognized by their more tube-like shape and visible striations.
 They are also of a single color with the most common being black and yellow but it is not uncommon to find them in blues, greens, and purples as well.
-Given their stylistic variety, the glass beads were likely assumed by means of external trade with other Asian countries such as India and China.
+Given their stylistic variety, the glass beads were likely acquired through trade with other Asian countries such as India and China.
 The purpose for these beads is still uncertain, there have been speculation that they may be symbolic of wealth, hold ritualistic value, or be heirlooms passed down generations such is observed within other Southeast Asian societies.